 Metric #1: Task Execution

 Store leaders (and specifically, Store Managers) are ultimately responsible for the financial performance, customer service metrics, and HR management of their given store.
-Balancing the needs of their individual location with direction from Corporate is, at best, exhausting.
-Most store leaders spend their days planning labor schedules, checking displays, helping customers, and coaching their direct reports – which can sometimes be in the dozens.
+Balancing the needs of their individual location with direction from Corporate can add another layer of complexity.
+Most store leaders spend their days planning shift schedules, checking displays, helping customers, and coaching their direct reports.
 Executing direction from headquarters is simply another task on this unending list.

-Back at headquarters, leaders will put a lot of blood, sweat, and tears into decisions that directly impact the bottom line: the creative execution of a marketing campaign, for instance, or the placement of a particular product on the shelf.
-But without a proper communications strategy in place 90% of that effort is wasted in the long run because nobody’s going to execute it in stores properly anyway.
+At headquarters, leaders will spend time communicating decisions that directly impact the bottom line — the creative execution of a marketing campaign, for instance, or the placement of a particular product on the shelf.
+But without a proper communications strategy in place 90% of that effort is wasted in the long run.

 This is why we believe the number-one metric all retail organizations should track is store execution.
 In Zipline, this looks like the percentage of tasks your teams complete on time.

-The goal for this metric will vary from organization to organization, but we recommend our clients start aiming for around 70-80% after implementing Zipline.
-From there, our customers should see continual improvement month-over-month as communication becomes more streamlined and the fleet becomes more aligned.
+This metric will vary from organization to organization, but the goal to aim for is 70-80% completion, all trackable within the Zipline platform.
+From there, our customers often see continual improvement month-over-month as communication becomes more streamlined and the team becomes more aligned.

-Additionally, we often recommend that retailers track the percentage of tasks completed in general (which includes tasks completed on time and tasks completed late).
-This can be a helpful metric when looking at how to improve your communications strategy.
-Sometimes publishers can underestimate the time a task takes to complete, or haven’t yet established a good synchronous relationship with their labor planning teams.
+Additionally, we often recommend that retailers track the percentage of tasks completed in general (which includes tasks completed on time and tasks completed late Sometimes publishers can underestimate the time a task takes to complete, or haven’t yet established a good synchronous relationship with their labor planning teams.
 Keeping the “% of tasks completed in general” metric in mind can help chart a path towards a more effective and efficient communications cadence.

 Metric #2: Readership

-For this reason, we believe it’s important to always track readership in conjunction with task execution.
-If tasks are completed on time but your broader message isn’t getting through, your employees simply can’t be effective brand advocates in the field.
-On the other hand, a store associate that fully understands the reason behind a task will make better decisions when carrying out and interpreting that directive in their location and have confidence that their actions will have a positive impact on the business.
+We believe it’s important to always track readership in conjunction with task execution.
+If tasks are completed on time but your broader message isn’t getting through, your employees will struggle to be effective brand advocates in the field.

 For many of our customers, it makes sense to start with the broadest version of this metric: the percentage of communications read by at least a single team member of a store within 24 hours of the communication being published.

 Why the 24-hour timeframe?
-Because we believe retailers can use communication strategies to teach their employees good habits.
-Time and time again, we see that a daily cadence of communication is the most effective at driving high readership and execution rates.
+Time and time again, we see that a daily cadence of communication is the most effective way to drive high readership and execution rates.
 If messages are published in daily bundles, employees will walk into the store in the morning, check Zipline to make sure they are on top of their daily tasks and general business information, and start their work for the day.
-This “once a day” check becomes instinctual, just like brushing your teeth in the morning.
 Tracking readership in this way is a great way to get a pulse on whether or not your communication is driving the right behaviors.

 As some of our clients continue in their communications journey, we often recommend they start tracking another type of readership metric: the percentage of communications read by all active members of a store within 24 hours of the communication being published.
-This is a bit more nuanced, because it wouldn’t make sense to track this stat for every type of communication – especially those that might only be intended for a select group of employees in the store, or for routine messages and tasks that only require 1-2 employees to carry out.
-But for larger initiatives, promotions, and urgent messages related to policy changes, it’s often beneficial to understand if these messages are reaching all employees in the store as intended.
+This is a bit more nuanced, but for larger initiatives, promotions, and urgent messages related to policy changes, it’s often beneficial to understand if these messages are reaching all employees in the store as intended.

 Metric #3: Reach